run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## Pre-installation Checklist

-The following checklist is provided for convenience and can be seen as part of an expanded site survey for Run:ai deployments on SuperPOD.
-This information needs to be collected and validated (as per the steps Chapter 2), before the actual Run:ai deployment begins.
+The following checklist is provided for convenience and can be seen as part of an expanded site survey for NVIDIA Run:ai deployments on SuperPOD.
+This information needs to be collected and validated before the NVIDIA Run:ai deployment begins.

 | **Component** | **Type** |
 | --- | --- |